apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.10.0/index.md

 I'm happy to announce that Apache Airflow 2.10.0 is now available, bringing an array of noteworthy enhancements and new features that will greatly serve our community.

-Apache Airflow 2.10.0 contains over 1617 commits, which include 41 new features,  78 improvements, 47 bug fixes, and 16 documentation changes.

 **Details**: